nebulaa/christmas-challenge-2024/README.md

 | Innovation | Bonus points for creativity and implementing optional features like WebDAV. |
 | Design | Is the architecture thoughtful?
 Is it scalable and efficient? |
 > [!CAUTION]
-> I will try to break your security, probably.
-Keep that in mind
+> We will try to break your application towards the end of the test
 <br>

 # 🏆 Prizes